IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **I want** to click a "Generate" button to create a cover letter,
 - **so that** I can receive an AI-drafted letter tailored to the job.
 - **Covers:** FR-3.2, FR-3.3
-- **Technical Notes:**
-    - The frontend will send the user's CV data (retrieved from profile), job advertisement, and optional instructions to a `POST /api/v1/generation` endpoint.
-    - The backend service will then interact with the Gemini API to generate the cover letter.
-    - React Query will be used on the frontend to manage the loading, error, and success states of this API call.
 - **Acceptance Criteria:**
-    - Given I have provided a job advertisement and clicked "Generate",
+    - Given I have provided a job advertisement,
-    - When the generation process begins,
+    - When I click the "Generate" button,
-    - Then all input fields are temporarily disabled.
-    - And the UI shows the "Generation Status Indicator" (Story 3.8).
+    - Then the UI shows the "Generation Status Indicator".
-    - And the backend receives the necessary data, integrates with the Gemini API, and returns the generated text.
+    - And the backend receives my CV data, the job ad, and any instructions.
+    - And the backend sends a structured prompt to the Gemini API.
-    - When the generation is complete, the generated cover letter text is returned to the frontend.
+    - And the generated cover letter text is returned to the frontend.

 **Story 3.3: Display and Review Generated Cover Letter**
 - **As a** logged-in student user,